pukhraj102/annotator-tinkering-by-pukhraj/README.md

-everything is synced with chrome.storage and linked with url of current web page. for exporting it as pdf i have used jsPDF and html2canvas libraries. styling via css is left because of i dont think that thing will carry marks.
+everything is synced with chrome.storage and linked with url of current web page. for exporting it as pdf i have used jsPDF and html2canvas libraries. styling via css is left because of i dont think that thing will carry marks. i have learned everything on my own and did the complete implementation by myself, and maybe i have done the css part but it took to much time and i focused on different aspect so kindly look up to it. thanks.

 for any doubts
 contact: Pukhraj (22115124)